 - works with hazardous substances such as asbestos or explosives

-- works in a hazardous industry like construction or diving
+- works in a hazardous industry like diving

 For more information, see managing hazardous substances.